 Sometimes this means being ready to disable user accounts, take a server offline, or shut down production entirely.

-These procedures should be documented in clear company policy.
+These procedures should be documented in a clear company policy.

 Conclusion